ReproNim/containers/README.md

 ## Walkthrough

-For users who are new to these components, we will walk through how these components are used together in a typical Yoda workflow. the steps
+For users who are new to these components, we will walk through how these components are used together in a typical YODA workflow. the steps

 ```bash